ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-axis-types/index.md

 - The `rateOfChange` column is mapped to data containing an [Array of Tuples](/sparklines-data/#array-of-tuples) of type `[string, number][]`.
 - The `string` X values are evenly spaced across the x-axis using a fixed width between each data point.
+- The `string` X values are included in the tooltip title.

-<grid-example title='Sparkline Category Axis' name='sparkline-category-axis' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "sparklines"] }'></grid-example>
+<grid-example title='Sparkline Category Axis' name='sparkline-category-axis' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ## Number Axis